New Territories Hong Kong Travel Guide

 Over 40% of Hong Kong special administrative region's land is Country Parks and Special Areas, protecting mountains, forests, and coastlines.
 Adherence to park rules is important.

-Bring a refillable bottle and reusable bag to minimize single-use plastics.
+Bring a refillable bottle and can be used again bag to minimize single-use plastics.
 Explore reusable products from Package Free Shop.

 Consider carbon offsets for international flights, available through many airlines and Terrapass.
 Look for eco-friendly accommodation like those on Ecobnb and ethical tour operators such as G Adventures.

-Hong Kong imports freshwater.
+Hong Kong special administrative region imports freshwater.
 Mindful water use, like shorter showers, helps conservation efforts.

 For outdoor activities, consider durable and sustainably produced gear from brands like Patagonia.